Northwest Natural (NYSE:NWN) Releases FY24 Earnings Guidance

 Northwest Natural (NYSE:NWN – Get Free Report) updated its FY24 earnings guidance on Monday.
-The company provided EPS guidance of $2.20-2.40 for the period, compared to the consensus EPS estimate of $2.29.
+The company provided earnings per share (EPS) guidance of $2.20-2.40 for the period, compared to the consensus estimate of $2.29.
 Northwest Natural also updated its FY 2024 guidance to 2.200-2.400 EPS.

-Northwest Natural (NYSE:NWN – Get Free Report) last released its quarterly earnings data on Monday, May 6th.
-The utilities provider reported $1.69 earnings per share for the quarter, missing the consensus estimate of $1.82 by ($0.13).
-Northwest Natural had a return on equity of 7.52% and a net margin of 7.84%.
-The business had revenue of $433.50 million for the quarter, compared to analyst estimates of $447.81 million.
-During the same quarter last year, the company earned $2.01 EPS.
-Northwest Natural’s revenue was down 6.3% compared to the same quarter last year.
-Analysts forecast that Northwest Natural will post 2.27 EPS for the current year.
+Northwest Natural (NYSE:NWN – Get Free Report) last posted its quarterly earnings data on Monday, May 6th.
+The utilities provider reported $1.69 EPS for the quarter, missing the consensus estimate of $1.82 by ($0.13).
+Northwest Natural had a net margin of 7.84% and a return on equity of 7.52%.
+The company had revenue of $433.50 million for the quarter, compared to analysts’ expectations of $447.81 million.
+During the same period in the prior year, the company earned $2.01 earnings per share.
+The firm’s revenue was down 6.3% on a year-over-year basis.
+Sell-side analysts anticipate that Northwest Natural will post 2.27 earnings per share for the current year.

 Northwest Natural Announces Dividend